space-physics/lowtran/README.rst

 The main LOWTRAN program has been made accessible from Python by using direct memory transfers instead of the cumbersome and error-prone process of writing/reading text files.

-The ``LOWFIL`` program in reference/lowtran7.10.f was not connected as I had previously implemented my own filter function directly in Python.

-The ``LOWSCAN`` spectral sampling (scanning) program in reference/lowtran7.13.f was not connected as I had no need for coarser spectral resolution.

 :Python API Author: Michael Hirsch, Ph.D.
 :License: MIT